dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Generic method overriding

-Naming convention.
+Naming convention:
-Overriding method - B.m1 - method that overrides another method from parent class.
+* overriding method - B.m1 - method that overrides another method from parent class.
-Overridden method - A.m1 - method from parent class that is being overriding by method from child class.
+* overridden method - A.m1 - method from parent class that is being overriding by method from child class.
 ```java
 class A{
     public void m1(){} // overridden method